SAP-samples/codejam-cap-llm/exercises/08-implement-job-posting-rag/README.md

 # Exercise 08 - Implement the Job Posting Service

-The implementation for creating and deleting job postings handles a lot of different tasks like creating an orchestration client, connecting to SAP AI Core, talking to a chat model, inserting or deleting entries to the HANA database.
-All of that code should be implemented clean and easy to read.
-To achieve a more clean code structure, you will implement most of the business logic in separate files achieving separation of concerns.
-The separation will be treated lightly so you will only create two separate files, one for handling all AI relevant tasks, and one for handling all database related tasks.
-The project provides you with the two files that are currently empty: `AIHelper` and `DBUtils`.

-You will implement the function handlers, and you will call logic from within the `AIHelper` and the `DBUtils`.
-You will jump back and forth between these files to implement the needed business logic.

 In this exercise, you will learn the following:

 - How to implement OData function handlers.
-- How to use the SAP Cloud SDK for AI orchestration API.
+- How to execute a RAG flow using the SAP Cloud SDK for AI Langchain package.
-- How to insert entries into the HANA database.
+- How to insert database entries to the SAP HANA Cloud vector engine.
-- How to delete entries from a table within the HANA database.

-## Implement the OData function handler code stubs
+## Implement the OData function handler for the RAG execution

 The SDK uses ES6 for module loading which means that you need to export the function implementations differently compared to what you are used to using CAP.
 For this Codejam, you can simply use the `export default function()` approach.